bgoonz/docs-collection/github/rest/guides/delivering-deployments.md

 ---
 title: Delivering deployments
-intro: 'Using the Deployments REST API, you can build custom tooling that interacts with your server and a third-party app.'
+intro: "Using the Deployments REST API, you can build custom tooling that interacts with your server and a third-party app."
 redirect_from:
   - /guides/delivering-deployments/
   - /guides/automating-deployments-to-integrators/
   - /v3/guides/delivering-deployments
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---

-The [Deployments API][deploy API] provides your projects hosted on {% data variables.product.product_name %} with the capability to launch them on a server that you own.
-Combined with [the Status API][status API], you'll be able to coordinate your deployments the moment your code lands on the default branch.
+The [Deployments API][deploy api] provides your projects hosted on {% data variables.product.product_name %} with the capability to launch them on a server that you own.
+Combined with [the Status API][status api], you'll be able to coordinate your deployments the moment your code lands on the default branch.

 This guide will use that API to demonstrate a setup that you can use.
 In our scenario, we will:

-* Merge a pull request
+- Merge a pull request
-* When the CI is finished, we'll set the pull request's status accordingly.
+- When the CI is finished, we'll set the pull request's status accordingly.
-* When the pull request is merged, we'll run our deployment to our server.
+- When the pull request is merged, we'll run our deployment to our server.

 Our CI system and host server will be figments of our imagination.
 They could be Heroku, Amazon, or something else entirely.
 The crux of this guide will be setting up